Providing Accessible Cell Phones for People with Special Needs

 The phone hangs up.

-A switch adapted Bluetooth headset with a 1/8" audio mono jack (standard ability switch jack) on 12" wire lead.
-It is designed to work with a standard TASH ability switch, sip-n-puff switch, or ECU port so that the user doesn't have to press the tiny button on the Bluetooth headset.
+A switch adapted Bluetooth headset is designed to work with a standard ability switch, sip-n-puff switch, or wheelchair environmental control unit ECU port so that the user doesn't have to press the tiny button on the Bluetooth headset.
 Rather, the user simply presses their ability switch to access the functionality of the headset.

 Highly accurate voice recognition (90% plus accuracy)